ganfra/MaterialSpinner/README.md

     <color name="highlight">#000</color>
     <color name="base">#000</color>
 ```

-Change colors to suite your app
+You can set a hint and a floating label text.
+If no floating label text is provided, the hint will be set instead.

+In Java:

-Java side, you use it like a regular spinner, setting an adapter to it.
+Use it like a regular spinner by setting an adapter to it.
 ```java
  String[] ITEMS = {"Item 1", "Item 2", "Item 3", "Item 4", "Item 5", "Item 6"};
  ArrayAdapter<String> adapter = new ArrayAdapter<String>(this, android.R.layout.simple_spinner_item, ITEMS);